 ARPPU = 1000 / 50 = $20

-Events: number of subscription activations, including renewals.
-Users: number of currently active subscriptions.
-Status: A number of active subscriptions segmented by auto-renew status which indicates whether or not this subscription will be renewed to the next period.
+Events The number of subscription activations, including renewals.
+Users The number of currently active subscriptions.
+Status The number of active subscriptions segmented by auto-renew status which indicates whether or not this subscription will be renewed to the next period.

-Events: number of free trial activations.
-Users: number of currently active free trials.
-Status: A number of active trials segmented by auto-renew status which indicates whether or not this trial will be converted to a paid subscription.
+Events The number of free trial activations.
+Users The number of currently active free trials.
+Status The number of active trials segmented by auto-renew status which indicates whether or not this trial will be converted to a paid subscription.

-A number of subscriptions that entered the Grace Period due to the billing issue.
+The number of subscriptions that entered the Grace Period due to the billing issue.
 During the Grace Period subscription is still active while the store tries to receive payment.
-After Grace Period ends without successful renewal, subscription enters Billing Issue state.
+After Grace Period ends without successful renewal, the subscription enters Billing Issue state.

-Events: Number of refunded purchases and subscriptions.
-Money: Amount of money that was refunded.
+Events The number of refunded purchases and subscriptions.
+Money Amount of money that was refunded.

-A number of subscriptions/trials that entered Auto Renewal Off state.
-Auto Renewal Off state means that the user switched off auto renewal of subscription/trial, so it won't be automatically renewed to the next period.
+The number of subscriptions/trials that entered Auto-Renewal Off state.
+Auto-Renewal Off state means that the user switched off auto-renewal of subscription/trial, so it won't be automatically renewed to the next period.

-A number of subscriptions/trials that went back Auto Renewal On state.
-Auto Renewal On state means that subscription/trial will be automatically renewed to the next period.
-Auto Renewal On state is the default renewal state of the auto-renewable subscription.
+The number of subscriptions/trials that went back Auto-Renewal On state.
+Auto-Renewal On state means that subscription/trial will be automatically renewed to the next period.
+Auto-Renewal On state is the default renewal state of the auto-renewable subscription.